NATIONAL WWI MUSEUM AND MEMORIAL

 • The National WWI Museum and Memorial provides visitors with an unparalleled educational and entertainment experience, sharing the sights and sounds of the First World War through the latest audio and video technologies, hands-on displays and realistic battlefield scenes.

 • Each visitor’s journey begins with a surreal walk across a glass-floored bridge.
-A lush field of 9,000 red poppies lies below, each flower representing 1,000 military deaths.
+A somber field of 9,000 red poppies lies below, each flower representing 1,000 military deaths.

 • A large-scale, multi-layered timeline presents interwoven stories, sharing the domestic, social and cultural impacts of the war to convey the individual and diverse experiences of war.